JehanneOS/jehanne/doc/hacking/overview.md

 To fasten development, a set of simple tools have been created.
 As tools to a greater goal, they are **disposable** and can only evolve as required by Jehanne's development.

-This document is a brief overview of such tools and it will follow their fate.
-Further help can be obtained from the [mailing list].

 Development Environment
 -----------------------